 Fox are also fairly transient animals and frequently move from place to place.
 Fox present no danger to humans unless they are rabid, which is rare, or if they are being captured or handled.
 A fox will typically flee from an encounter rather than fight.
 If the fox appears healthy, enjoy the opportunity to observe this fascinating animal.
 If you notice signs of lethargy, stumbling, or erratic behavior, contact local animal control.

 Fox are becoming more and more prevalent in suburban and urban places.
 Human homes and yards provide them with optimal habitat and food.
 Common conflicts with fox often occur in the springtime when they are looking for denning sites and may build a den under a porch or shed.
 If a summer home has been vacant during the winter, it is not rare to return in the spring to a fox family within close proximity to the home.

 After it is certain that all young have left the den, install a one-way door which allows animals out but prevents them from reentering the den.
-Click here to go to our links and resources page to find vendors that sell one-way doors.
 Only after it is certain that all animals have left the den, permanent exclusion should be done to keep the problem from reoccurring with another fox or other animal.
 Construction materials and hardware cloth, available at most hardware stores, should be used when critter proofing a deck or shed.
 It is important to bury the hardware cloth about 8 inches into the ground, and then to turn it outward in an L-shape to prevent foxes and other wildlife from burrowing under it.